 If plaque forms in the very small arteries of the heart, it can cause coronary microvascular disease.
 Microvascular angina can cause chest pain even when tests don’t show any blockages in the bigger arteries.

 Carotid artery disease

 If the arteries in your neck become narrow or blocked, blood flow to the brain can slow down or stop.
 A piece of plaque can break off, travel through the arteries to the brain, block blood vessels in the brain and cause a stroke or mini-stroke (TIA).

 If the arteries in your legs or arms become narrow or blocked, you may develop peripheral arterial disease (PAD), leading to cramping muscular pain while walking or during exercise.
 Pain in the leg is usually the first sign of PAD, but PAD can occur elsewhere in the body.
 It may also affect the arteries supplying blood to your kidneys or stomach, increasing the risk of organ damage.
 Learn more about PAD from the American Heart Association and the Vascular Disease Foundation.

 Atherosclerosis can cause an aneurysm, which is a bulge in a weakened area of your artery wall.
 The bulge can burst and cause internal bleeding in the brain.
 It can be fatal when an aneurysm in the largest artery (the aorta) bursts.

 - high blood pressure

-- high blood cholesterol
+- high cholesterol levels

-- family history of heart disease.
+- family history of heart disease

 You can lower your risk of atherosclerosis, heart disease and stroke by knowing and controlling your blood pressure, diabetes and blood cholesterol.
 It is also important to lead a healthy lifestyle: